 One day Francis brought home an expensive-looking deck of cards.
-He’d said it was a gift from a friend and taught Allen and Carl a game he’d learned from that friend.
-So, they started playing card games to pass the time.
+He’d said it was a gift from a friend and taught Allen and Carl a game he’d learned from said friend.
+That was how they started playing card games to pass the time.
 Even started talking about future job prospects.
 Opening up a shop of their own.
 Maybe a bar.
-Allen knew the dreams were childish, but his brothers’ eyes were full of that stupid naivety so he fed into the delusions.
+While Allen knew the dreams were childish, his brothers’ eyes were so full of that stupid naivety that he fed into the delusions.
 A couple of days later, Francis brought home the regaled friend.

 “She’s from Aries,” Francis had said.
 “Like us.”

-The orange-haired little girl with the freckled cheeks introduced herself as Cadence Morello and happily helped herself to their pot roast dinner.
+The red-haired little girl with the freckled cheeks introduced herself as Cadence Morello and happily helped herself to their pot roast dinner.